KB User's Guide - Documents Tab - Document Style Guidelines

-Images and Attachments - Images and other attachments (such as Word documents, PDF files, and video files) can be added to enhance or illustrate your document.
+Images and Attachments - Images and other attachments (such as Word articles, PDF files, and video files) can be added to enhance or illustrate your article.
 Images should not be used in place of clear and concise instructions and explanations; they should, rather, emphasize your instructions.
 For guidelines on images, see KB User's Guide - Documents Tab - Image Guidelines.

 - Using Bold, Italics, Underline, and Quotation Marks

 The following table has guidelines for using Bold, Italics, Underline, and "Quotations Marks":

 Formatting Conventions Convention Usage guidelines Examples Bold To instruct a reader to actively do something on screen.

 To instruct a reader to press a key on the keyboard.